proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

 Power users often need to change lots of plot settings all at once.
-In matplotlib, this requires a bunch of one-liner setters and getters, like `~matplotlib.axes.Axes.set_title`.
+In matplotlib, this requires a series of one-liner setters and getters, like `~matplotlib.axes.Axes.set_title`, `~matplotlib.axes.Axes.set_xlabel`, and `~matplotlib.axes.Axes.set_ylabel`.

-This workflow is quite verbose -- it tends to require "boilerplate code" that gets copied and pasted a hundred times to do anything remotely complicated.
-It can also be confusing -- it is often unclear whether settings are applied from an `~matplotlib.axes.Axes` setter, an `~matplotlib.axis.XAxis` or `~matplotlib.axis.YAxis` setter, a miscellaneous bulk function like `~matplotlib.axes.Axes.tick_params`, or if they even have an explicit setter.
+This workflow is quite verbose -- it tends to require "boilerplate code" that gets copied and pasted a hundred times.
+It can also be confusing -- it is often unclear whether properties are applied from an `~matplotlib.axes.Axes` setter (e.g. `~matplotlib.axes.Axes.set_xlabel` and `~matplotlib.axes.Axes.set_xticks`), an `~matplotlib.axis.XAxis` or `~matplotlib.axis.YAxis` setter (e.g. `~matplotlib.axis.Axis.set_major_locator` and `~maplotlib.axis.Axis.set_major_formatter`), a `~matplotlib.spines.Spine` setter (e.g. `~matplotlib.spines.Spine.set_bounds`), a random "bulk" setter (e.g. `~matplotlib.axes.Axes.tick_params`), or whether they require tinkering with several different objects.
+Also, one often needs to *loop through* lists of subplots to apply identical settings to each subplot.

 ..
    This is perhaps one reason why many users prefer the `~matplotlib.pyplot` API to the object-oriented API (see :ref:`Using ProPlot`).